chonla/cotton/docs/cli.md

 ## Options

 By default, Cotton prints out test title, setup title, teardown title, result, and summary.

+### `-b` Set baseDir

+All links in setups and teardows with relative path will be referenced from baseDir.
+Default is current directory.

 ### `-c` Compact mode